-- Tencent Holdings Limited, May 2023 - Summary of resolution: Elect Jacobus Petrus (Koos) Bekker as Director - Management recommendation: For - Manager vote: Against - Relevant stewardship priority: Climate change - Approx size of the holding at the date of the vote: 3.5% - The reason the Trustee considered this vote to be "most significant": The vote relates to one of the Trustee's stewardship priorities climate change. - Rationale: LGIM believes that the company does not meet minimum standards regarding climate risk management, and expects the remuneration committee to consist of independent directors. - Was the vote communicated to the company ahead of the vote: LGIM publicly communicates its vote instructions on its website with the rationale for all votes against management.
-Its policy is not to engage with their investee companies in the three weeks prior to an AGM as their engagement is not limited to shareholder meeting topics. - Outcome and next steps: The resolution passed, with 88.4% votes for.
-LGIM will continue to engage with the company and monitor progress.
+- Was the vote communicated to the company ahead of the vote: LGIM publicly communicates its vote instructions on its website with the rationale for all votes against management.
+Its policy is not to engage with its investee companies in the three weeks prior to an AGM as their engagement is not limited to shareholder meeting topics. - Outcome and next steps: The resolution failed.
+LGIM will continue to engage with the company and monitor progress. - 9.
+LGIM MSCI World Small Cap ESG Exclusions Equity Index Fund - Wingstop Inc., May 2024 - Summary of resolution: Report on GHG Emissions Reduction Targets - Management recommendation: Against - Manager vote: For - Approx. size of the holding at the date of the vote: 0.2% - The reason the Trustee considered this vote to be "most significant": The vote relates to one of the Trustee's stewardship priorities. - Relevant stewardship priority: Climate change - Rationale: LGIM expects companies to be taking sufficient action on the key issue of climate change.
+This shareholder resolution is considered significant due to the relatively high level of support received.

+- Was the vote communicated to the company ahead of the vote: LGIM publicly communicates its vote instructions on its website with the rationale for all votes against management.
+Its policy is not to engage with their investee companies in the three weeks prior to an AGM as its engagement is not limited to shareholder meeting topics. - Outcome and next steps: The resolution passed.